bahmutov/deps-ok/README.md

 This check will reject packages without "version" property in the `package.json` file.

+## Debug

+See debug messages by running module with `DEBUG=deps-ok` environment variable

 ## Small print

 Author: Gleb Bahmutov &copy; 2013